01 of 10

 Next, "Phi" is represented by a circle with a line through it and is pronounced using the "f" sound.
 If you need help remembering this, you can think of the sound a beach ball might make if you stabbed a wooden peg directly through the middle of it—"pffff."Continue to 10 of 10 below.

 Chi, Psi, and Omega

-The "chi" is "X" all right and is pronounced as a vigorous "h" sound.
-This is like the "ch" in Loch Ness Monster while the trident-shaped symbol is "psi," which is pronounced "puh-sigh" with a gentle and quick "p" sound before the "s."
+The "chi" is "X" and is pronounced as a vigorous "h" sound like the "ch" in Loch Ness Monster while the trident-shaped symbol is "psi," which is pronounced "puh-sigh" with a gentle and quick "p" sound before the "s."

-Finally, we come to "omega," the last letter of the Greek alphabet, often used as a word meaning "the end."
-This is a long "o" sound, the "big" sibling to "omicron," the little "o."
-These used to be pronounced differently, but in modern times, they're both just "Oh."
+Finally, we come to "omega," the last letter of the Greek alphabet, which is often used as a word meaning "the end."
+Omega represents a long "o" sound and is the "big sibling" to omicron.
+Although these used to be pronounced differently, they're both pronounced the same in modern Greek.